thephpleague/url/4.0/url/manipulation.md

 # Modifying URLs

-<p class="message-notice">If the modifications does not alter the current object, it is returned as is, otherwise, a new modified object is returned.</p>
+<p class="message-notice">If the modifications do not alter the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 ## URL normalization